Natalie Golda: UCLA

-Playing both defender and center forward positions, Golda won three NCAA championships with UCLA (2001, 2003, 2005).
+Playing both defender and center forward positions, Golda won three NCAA championships with UCLA in 2001, 2003, 2005, where she was coached primarily under coach Adam Krikorian.
 As a freshman in 2001, she helped the Bruins win the first women's water polo title recognized by the NCAA.
 In 2002, she earned Honorable Mention All-American honors and was named to the NCAA All-Tournament First-Team and All-MPSF (Mountain Pacific Sports Federation) Tournament Second Team.
 In 2003, Golda was named a first team All-American, first team All-MPSF, first team All-NCAA and All-MPSF Tournaments.
 She also led UCLA with 50 goals.

-To end her senior year at UCLA, Golda was selected the Most Outstanding Player of the NCAA Women's Water Polo Championship after leading her team to a 3-2 victory over Stanford in the title game.
+In her Senior year at UCLA, Golda was selected the Most Outstanding Player of the NCAA Women's Water Polo Championship after leading her team to a 3–2 victory over Stanford in the title game.
 Golda scored the first goal of the contest in the championship game and then led a defensive effort that held the Cardinal to just two goals, including none in the first half.
-In the last 30 seconds of the game, the Bruin defense held off a 6-on-5 advantage to preserve the 3-2 win.
+In the last 30 seconds of the game, the Bruin defense held off a 6-on-5 advantage to preserve the 3–2 win.
 Golda had four goals in the three tournament games.
+An outstanding collegiate player, she helped guide the 2005 UCLA Bruins to their seventh national championship.
+In May 2005 Golda received the Peter J. Cutino Award, given annually to the outstanding player in women's collegiate water polo.